 The 3rd Year Thesis Workshop meets 3–5 times during the Spring Quarter.
 During these meetings, the BA Preceptor will help 3rd-year majors develop a thesis topic, find a faculty adviser, and develop a plan for summer thesis research prior to the start of the fourth year.

-The successful candidate is an advanced graduate student in the Social Sciences or Humanities with the ability to advise undergraduate students with diverse disciplinary interests, including History, Anthropology, Economics, Biological Sciences, Public Policy, and the Humanities.
+The successful candidate will be an advanced graduate student in the Social Sciences or Humanities with the ability to advise undergraduate students with diverse disciplinary interests, including History, Anthropology, Economics, Biological Sciences, Public Policy, Art History, and Romance Languages and Literatures, among others.
 Advanced graduate students in the Divinity School with a historical concentration are also encouraged to apply.
-The Graduate Preceptor will receive a salary of $7,500 from the College for Academic Year 2013-14, contingent upon available funding.
+The graduate preceptor will receive a salary of $7,500 from the College.
+This position is contingent on funding at the expected levels.